WICG/bundle-preloading/README.md

 * @cjtenny
 * @littledan
 * @wycats
+* @felipeerias

 ## Introduction

-Bundled responses are a collection of HTTP responses, represented in [a new file format](https://github.com/seanturner/wpack-bundled-responses).
-This document describes a mechanism and semantics for efficient preloading of multiple resources from bundled responses.
+This document describes a mechanism and semantics for efficient preloading of multiple resources using bundled responses, which contain a collection of HTTP responses in [the Web Bundles format](https://github.com/wpack-wg/bundled-responses).

+Modern Web sites are composed of hundreds or thousands of resources.
+Fetching them one by one has poor performance, which is why developers usually use *bundlers*, tools that combine and transform resources for efficient deployment.

-Web bundlers currently face lots of hurdles to provide a good developer experience, fast site loading, and efficient cache and network usage.
+However, bundlers currently face lots of hurdles to provide a good developer experience, fast site loading, and efficient cache and network usage.
 A bundling format alone does not address all of their issues.
 This proposal focuses on a mechanism that allows a large number of resources to be preloaded efficiently and incrementally cached by browsers, CDNs, and other intermediaries in ways complementary to [HTTP3/QUIC](https://developer.mozilla.org/en-US/docs/Glossary/QUIC).

 There have been [several](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) [previous](https://datatracker.ietf.org/doc/html/rfc7541) [attempts](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-cache-digest-05) to implement aspects of efficient resource bundling on the web.
 Unfortunately, they failed to gain widespread adoption due to constraints imposed on bundlers, servers, and clients.
 This proposal attempts to avoid the failures of those previous attempts.
 It does so by:
 - Offering imperative and declarative client-side control to web developers